jliang87/hdec-dubai/_posts/2021-06-03-door-security.md

 >![]({{site.baseurl}}/assets/door2.png){:style="width:800px"}

 After the devices are added, go to Persons and "Get From Devices" to import the existing personel records.
-After import, one can view and modify personel information `locally`.
+After import, one can view and modify the personel information `locally`.
 To change card number, a card reader is needed.
 Finger print and facial recognition can be done on the devices themselves.
 >![]({{site.baseurl}}/assets/door3.png){:style="width:800px"}
 >![]({{site.baseurl}}/assets/door4.png){:style="width:800px"}